hanelliotphan/baymax/README.md

-# baymax-simulation
+# BayMax Simulation

-[Developing] Simulation of BayMax VA from Disney Big Hero 6 using Python
+[Developing] Simulation of BayMax from Disney Big Hero 6 using Python